Installing Infrared Heating Cost

 Underfloor heating provides even heat throughout a room, but involves higher installation costs and disruption, making it more suitable for new builds or major renovations.

-Gas or Oil Central Heating
+Oil or Gas Central Heating

-Removing Infrared Heating
+Infrared Heating Removal Cost

 Infrared heating systems are generally straightforward to remove, but the work should be carried out by a qualified electrician.
 Most panels can be detached easily from their wall or ceiling mounts, but minor repairs to surfaces might be needed, such as patching holes or repainting.